+Standard, interpretation, amendments

+Description

+Effective from annual periods beginning on or after

+1 January 2027

-Standard, interpretation, amendments Description Effective from annual periods beginning on or after IFRS 19, 'Subsidiaries without Public Accountability: Disclosures' This new standard works alongside other IFRS.
+IFRS 19, 'Subsidiaries without Public Accountability: Disclosures' This new standard works alongside other IFRS.
 An eligible subsidiary applies the requirements in other IFRS except for the disclosure requirements and instead applies the reduced disclosure requirements in IFRS 19.
 IFRS 19's reduced disclosure requirements balance the information needs of the users of eligible subsidiaries' financial statements with cost savings for preparers.
 IFRS 19 is a voluntary standard for eligible subsidiaries.

-1 January 2027 IFRS 18, 'Presentation and Disclosure in Financial Statements A subsidiary is eligible if: it does not have public accountability; and it has an ultimate or intermediate parent that produces consolidated financial statements available for public use that comply with IFRS Accounting Standards.
-This is the new standard on presentation and disclosure in financial statements, with a focus on updates to the statement of profit or loss.
-The key new concepts introduced in IFRS 18 relate to: the structure of the statement of profit or loss; required disclosures in the financial statements for certain profit or loss performance measures that are reported outside an entity's financial statements (that is, management defined performance measures); and enhanced principles on aggregation and disaggregation which apply to the primary financial statements and notes in general.
-1 January 2027
+A subsidiary is eligible if:

+- it does not have public accountability; and - it has an ultimate or intermediate parent that produces consolidated financial statements available for public use that comply with IFRS Accounting Standards.

+Amendments to IFRS 10 and IAS 28- Sale or Contribution of Assets between an Investor and its Associate or Joint Venture

+Partial gain or loss recognition for transactions between an investor and its associate or joint venture only apply to the gain or loss resulting from the sale or contribution of assets that do not constitute a business as defined in IFRS 3 Business Combinations and the gain or loss resulting from the sale or contribution to an associate or a joint venture of assets that constitute a business as defined in IFRS 3 is recognized in full.

+Effective date deferred indefinitely